 Before your doctor decides which cartilage repair approach is best for you, you will have a magnetic resonance imaging (MRI) test to determine the severity, size and location of your cartilage injuries.

 Most knee procedures are performed arthroscopically.
 During arthroscopy, your surgeon makes three small, puncture incisions around your joint using an arthroscope, a small device with a camera that provides a clear view of the inside of the knee.
-With improvements to arthroscopes and higher resolution cameras, the procedure has become extremely effective for both the diagnosis and treatment of knee problems.
+Arthroscopes, the procedure has become extremely effective for both the diagnosis and treatment of knee problems.

 Some procedures require larger, open incisions so the surgeon can have more direct access to the area or treat multiple problems in the joint.